OpenActionAPI/docs/src/5_serverbound/settings.md

 ### getGlobalSettings

 Used to get the plugin-wide global settings value.
-When used, the OpenAction server will respond with a `didReceiveSettings` event.
+When used, the OpenAction server will respond with a `didReceiveGlobalSettings` event.

 **Sent by:** Plugin, Property inspector